Quantcast

 A state historical marker for Richmond’s first city-run African cemetery was unveiled Thursday, Oct.
 10, at 1541 E. Broad St. during the 22nd Annual Gabriel Gathering.
 The cemetery, established in 1799, served as a burial ground for enslaved and free Africans.
 The marker highlights community efforts to reclaim the site.
 Photo by Regina H. Boone

-Pamela Bingham, a direct descendant of a Richmond former slave-turned-military leader, Gabriel, asked the elders of the crowd for permission to perform a libation at the Shockoe Hill African Burial Ground during the 22nd Annual Gabriel Gathering on last Thursday evening.
+Pamela Bingham, a direct descendant of a Richmond former slave-turned-military leader, Gabriel, asked the elders of the crowd for permission to perform a libation at the Shockoe Bottom African Burial Ground during the 22nd Annual Gabriel Gathering on last Thursday evening.

 She expressed the libation ritual as the water trickled down onto what is the burial ground for hundreds of enslaved and freed African Americans.